thecredibleway/thecredibleway-com/docs/bible/origins/impact-on-civilization.md

 :::tip[The Golden Rule]

-The concept of love your neighbor as a universal ethic comes from Jesus' teachings.
+The concept of love your neighbour as a universal ethic comes from Jesus' teachings.

 :::

-Ideas of justice, mercy, humility and service have molded both public and private life.
+Ideas of justice, mercy, humility and service have moulded both public and private life.

 It has motivated peace movements, charity and reconciliation efforts across nations.